 Achilles Ruptures

-Common injuries in middle-aged athletes
+Common injuries in elite athletes and weekend warriors

 Our understanding of how to treat Achilles tendon ruptures has progressed a lot in recent years, and we have new technology to aid us with treatment.
 Both nonsurgical and surgical methods of treatment are acceptable options for most patients.